WICN: History

-WICN began in 1969 as Worcester's Inter-Collegiate Network, joining with The College of the Holy Cross and Worcester Polytechnic Institute.
-In 1980, the station became a member of National Public Radio, & was accredited by the Corporation for Public Broadcasting in 1987.
+WICN began in 1969 as the Worcester Inter-Collegiate Network, comprising Worcester Polytechnic Institute and The College of the Holy Cross.
+In 1980, the station became a member of National Public Radio, and was accredited by the Corporation for Public Broadcasting in 1987.
 Through 2000, their studios were located at 6 Chatham Street.
 This location was formerly a YWCA and the swimming pool, now drained, housed the station's record collection.
-At this time the station's transmitter was 8,000 watts (directional) and co-located at the WUNI TV tower on Styles hill in Boylston.
+At this time the station's transmitter was 8,000 watts (directional) and located on the WUNI (channel 27) tower at Styles Hill in Boylston, Massachusetts.
 In March 2010, WICN completed another change making its signal less directional.
-It is now located on Asnebumskit Hills in Paxton, Massachusetts along with the antenna for WAAF (now WKVB).
+It is now located on Asnebumskit Hill in Paxton, along with the antenna for WAAF (now WKVB).